zachf496/c-sharp-patterns-developers-understand/README.md

 ##Disclaimer

-As with many things in programming, pattern implementation can be pretty subjective.
+As with many things in programming, pattern implementations can be pretty subjective.
 The main takeway is that each pattern solves a particular pain point commonly found in modern object-oriented programming.